vishapoberon/compiler/doc/Features.md

 #### Compiler options for integer and set sizes.

-The -O2 and -OC compiler options select nbetween the two most commonly used integer and set type implementations.
+The -O2 and -OC compiler options select between the two most commonly used integer and set type implementations.

 | Type     | -O2 option (default) | -OC option |